 (6) How to Select Molded-case Circuit Breaker and Fuse Capacities

-The following table shows the SERVOPACK's current capacities and inrush current when using single-phase Use these values as a basis for selecting the molded-case circuit breaker and fuse.
+The following table shows the SERVOPACK's current capacities and inrush current when using single-phase 200 V power supply.
+Select a molded-case circuit breaker and fuses in accordance with these specifications.